ryanleonbutler/rbo/blog/static/blog/posts/How_to_manage_python_project.md

 We are now ready to run the Python project.
 There are two ways you can achieve this.

 <pre><code class="language-bash">
-# 1. Using the Poetry 'run' command will run the Python version which Poetry is managing for you
+# 1. using the Poetry 'run' command will run the Python version which Poetry is managing for you
 $ poetry run python my_project/main.py
 Poetry is great!

-# 2. Drop into a new shell with the Poetry Python version as the activated virtual environment
+# 2. drop into a new shell with the Poetry Python version as the activated virtual environment
 $ poetry shell
 (.venv) $ python my_project/main.py